jina-ai/fastapi-serve/docs/file_handling/README.md

 ### 💻 Testing

 Let's use curl to test the endpoints.
 First, we upload a PDF document to the blob storage.
-The response contains the uri of the uploaded file.
+The response contains the URI of the uploaded file.

 ```bash
 curl -X POST "https://fastapi-a66d3fe145.wolf.jina.ai/upload" \